whiskishivers/wxbot/README.md

 `/w add zone` Add a forecast zone using a zone identifier.
 See below.

 ## Examples
 Visit the [NWS alerts page](https://alerts.weather.gov/) to look up zone IDs.
+The bot currently supports forecast zones only.
 Multiple identifiers can be added in one command if they are separated by a comma.

 ### Zone IDs
 Alerts for Pensacola, Pensacola Bay and adjacent ocean zones in the Gulf: `/w add zone GMZ634,FLZ202,GMZ655,GMZ650`